xdevplatform/postman-twitter-ads-api/README.md

 While we keep this collection up to date by adding new endpoints/removing retired endpoints, your installed collection will not be updated automatically, unfortunately.
 Therefore, we encourage you to subscribe to this repository and re-install (import) when we release a new version.

-## Environment
+### Set up your Environment variables

 This collection includes a pre-configured [environment](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/) setting.
-You will be needing to set up below variables in order to run each request:
+All you need is just fill in the below variables value in order to run each request (See also the below GIF as to how to open and edit the environment setting):

 |Name|Description|
 |---|---|